sagabanana/-50daysofudacity/README.md

 3. Participated 24 hours Study Jam

 ## D34-8/16/2020 #50daysofudacity
-1. Attended and participated the 2nd weekly Slack meeting, #sg_spaic AMA hosted by @ayse
+1. Attended and participated in the 2nd weekly Slack meeting, #sg_spaic AMA hosted by @ayse
 2. Working on MineTorch
 3. I read a quote from Hemingway; "All you have to do is write one true sentence.
 Write the truest sentence that you know."
 I am thinking how about -